peterjc/thapbi-pict/docs/examples/synthetic_mycobiome/abundance.rst

 Excluding only singletons
 -------------------------

-The ``run.sh`` example starts by running the pipeline on the m6 dataset with ``-f 0 -a 2`` to accept everything except singletons (sequences which are only seen once in a sample; including them gives about ten times as many unique sequences which slows everything down).
-This first analysis does *not* use the synthetic control to raise the threshold on the rest of the samples - we want to see any low level mixing.
+The ``run.sh`` example continues by running the pipeline on the m6 dataset with ``-f 0 -a 2`` to accept everything except singletons (sequences which are only seen once in a sample; including them gives about ten times as many unique sequences which slows everything down).
+Also, this analysis does *not* use the synthetic control to raise the threshold on the rest of the samples - we want to see any low level mixing.
 We then can compare our sample report against Figure 6.